vikramdua1/demand-forecasting-replenishment-platform/README.md

 Potential next steps include:

-- moving from CSV serving to Postgres
+- replacing CSV-based serving with a more production-ready data store such as Postgres
-- adding Docker and docker-compose
-- deploying FastAPI and Streamlit to cloud infrastructure
+- deploying the API and dashboard to cloud infrastructure
-- adding automated retraining and scheduled scoring
+- adding automated retraining and scheduled scoring workflows
-- improving replenishment logic with lead-time and safety stock assumptions
+- extending replenishment logic with lead-time, service-level, and safety stock assumptions
-- adding richer visualizations to the dashboard
+- enriching the dashboard with trend charts and portfolio-level analytics
-- comparing additional models such as Gradient Boosting or SARIMAX
+- benchmarking additional forecasting models such as Gradient Boosting or SARIMAX
-- introducing monitoring, logging, and CI/CD workflows
+- introducing monitoring, logging, testing, and CI/CD workflows

 ## 18. Summary